Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Generating Formal Logic Deduction Corpus

 \subsection{Proof Tree Generation via Random Forward-/Backward- Deduction}

 RuleTaker \cite{clark2020transformers} generates deductive proof trees by first randomly generating various formulas and second running a logical solver library on them to find occasionally emerged deductive relationships among them.
-However, since we rely on an external solver, we cannot specify the set of arguments used in proof trees (and thus we cannot specify the axioms, especially.).
+However, since we rely on an external solver, we cannot specify the set of deduction rules used in proof trees (and thus we cannot specify the axioms, especially.).
 Further, since we rely on the randomness, we cannot control the complexity of a proof tree, i.e., the depth and the number of leaves.

 Thus, we decided to take another approach.
-We invented a module (``Proof Tree Generator'' in \cref{fig:framework_overview}) that generates a proof tree through a random deduction process by using a set of arguments specified by a user.
-A user can specify the arguments in a template rule file, as exemplified in \cref{appendix:fig:argument_template}.
-At each forward- or backward- deduction step, the module randomly chooses one argument and joints it to the current proof tree (``forward'' and ``backward'' in the figure).
+We invented a module (``Proof Tree Generator'' in \cref{fig:framework_overview}) that generates a proof tree through a random deduction process by using a set of deduction rules specified by a user.
+A user can specify the deduction rules in a template rule file, as exemplified in \cref{appendix:fig:argument_template}.
+At each forward- or backward- deduction step, the module randomly chooses one deduction rule and joints it to the current proof tree (``forward'' and ``backward'' in the figure).
 The numbers of forward- and backward- steps control the tree's depth and number of leaves, respectively.

 Once the structure of the proof tree is constructed, we construct the compound formulas at the tree nodes, such as $\mathcal{F}, \mathcal{G}$.
 Since these formulas are arbitrary (\cref{sec:formal_logic}), we randomly combine atomic formulas such as $A$ and $B$ using logical operators $\land, \lor, \neg$.
 To avoid over complications, we limit the number of atomic formulas in each compound formula up to three.
 The resulting formulas are like $\mathcal{F}=(\neg A\land B)$.